course-details-portlet

 2. Model-based development methods to engineer reliable and safety-critical distributed reactive systems from abstract system models via design synthesis to code generation and execution.

-3. Formal specification of safety-critical systems and verification of system properties in temporal logic.
+3. Formal specification of safety-critical systems in an easily understandable temporal logic and automatic verification of system properties using model checkers.

 4. System validation through testing.